neosaurrrus/bink-project/README.md

 This is my submission for the Coding Test for Bink.
 You can see the running version [here](https://lukies-meal-app.netlify.app/)

 All the user stories were implemented.
 As no particular requirements on styling other than the thumbnail, I just focused on making the information from the API clear and responsive.
+For a more complex app, I would generally reach for something like styled components to keep CSS organised, but here I just used the singular CSS file for simplicity.

 ## Mock API Issue